ADD CONDITION

 How should I use the patch?

-Carefully remove the backing from the patch and apply the sticky side to the affected area.
-You can wear one patch for up to 8 hours and repeat as necessary, but no more than 4 times daily.
+Carefully remove the backing from the patch, apply the sticky side to the affected area, and wear it for up to 8 hours.
+You can repeat this process, but do not use more than 4 patches daily.

 Children under 12 years of age should consult a physician before use.